MicrosoftDocs/visualstudio-docs/docs/vsto/binding-data-to-controls-in-office-solutions.md

  :::code language="vb" source="../vsto/codesnippet/VisualBasic/Trin_ExcelListObject/Sheet1.vb" id="Snippet18":::
  ---

- For walkthroughs that demonstrate complex data binding, see [Walkthrough: Complex data binding in a document-level project](../vsto/walkthrough-complex-data-binding-in-a-document-level-project.md) for a document-level project and [Walkthrough: Complex data binding in VSTO Add-in project](../vsto/walkthrough-complex-data-binding-in-vsto-add-in-project.md) for a VSTO Add-in project.
+ For a walkthrough that demonstrate complex data binding, see [Walkthrough: Complex data binding in a document-level project](../vsto/walkthrough-complex-data-binding-in-a-document-level-project.md) for a document-level project.

 ## Display data in documents and workbooks
  In document-level projects, you can use the **Data Sources** window to add data-bound controls to your documents or workbooks easily, the same way you use it for Windows Forms.
 For more information about using the **Data Sources** window, see [Bind Windows Forms controls to data in Visual Studio](../data-tools/bind-windows-forms-controls-to-data-in-visual-studio.md) and [Add new data sources](../data-tools/add-new-data-sources.md).